Palmer's World

 • Can I make a business out of this?
 Someone told me that a business charges $75 per hour of video that they convert to DVD.
 That is insane.
 I mean, I haven’t gone through the whole process of making a DVD yet, but I don’t think it will take too much of my time.
 MAYBE if I have to search for different scenes and make a menu and whatnot.

-3 replies on “Sayonara Cassettes!”
+3 responses to “Sayonara Cassettes!”

 Don’t chuck them in the garbage.
 Have a gigantic yard sale and someone who hasn’t entered the age of technology will buy them.